 James E. Brooks Library

-The Brooks Library provides resources and services to stimulate intellectual curiosity and facilitate learning and research within the academic community.
-The library’s personnel are engaged in the creation of materials collections that support the curriculum and the provision of access to those materials.
+The Brooks Library provides quality resources and innovative services to stimulate creativity, intellectual curiosity, and to facilitate lifelong learning and research within the communities we serve.
+The library’s faculty and staff are engaged in the creation of collections that support the curriculum and the provision of access to those materials.
 More specifically, these activities include the collection and preservation of materials, user instruction and guidance, information retrieval, analysis and organization, global access to library and information resources, and collaboration with instructional faculty in developing programs, collections, and research.

-Students and other library users have 24/7 Web-based access to over 1.3 million books, films, government documents, maps, audio recordings, videos, and DVDs on site in the Brooks Library.
+Students and other library users have 24/7 online access to electronic materials, as well as, 1.3 million books, films, government documents, maps, and audio recordings on site in the Brooks Library.
 Additionally, the library provides similar access to more than 28 million information items from the academic libraries of the Northwest that belong to the Orbis Cascade Alliance.
 Full-text electronic and/or paper subscriptions to over 15,000 periodicals and academic journals are available electronically or on site.

-Library staff are available to provide personal service to students 100 hours per week.
-The Academic and Research Commons on the first floor provides spaces for students, faculty and staff to work collaboratively to enhance teaching and learning, and is staffed by librarians, and the Writing, Math and Tutoring centers.
-Group study areas and an open computer lab are available to those who visit the main library in Ellensburg.
-Students at the Centers have access to Library services and materials at the main library and libraries at the Des Moines and Lynnwood Centers.
-Also academic support is available through a toll-free phone number or e-mail and chat access to reference librarians.
-Internet connectivity for personal laptops is available on each floor of the Brooks Library and 73 laptops are available for checkout by students.
+Library staff is available to provide personal service to students 100 hours per week.
+The Academic and Research Commons (ARC) on the first floor provides spaces for students, faculty and staff to work collaboratively to enhance teaching and learning The ARC combines the services of Learning Support Services tutoring, research librarians, Career Services and Information Services.
+Group study areas, a Family Study Space, and desktop computers are available to those who visit the main library in Ellensburg.
+Students at the Centers have access to library services and materials at the main library and libraries at the Des Moines and Lynnwood Centers.
+Academic support is also available through a toll-free phone number, e-mail, and 24/7 Ask-A-Librarian services.
+Internet connectivity for personal laptops is available on each floor of the Brooks Library and laptops are available for checkout by students.
 The libraries’ staff, services, and collections support the educational efforts of students, foster intellectual, social and ethical development, and assist students in locating, using, and evaluating information to equip them for independent, lifelong learning.

 Multimodal Education Center